 It’s easier to use figures, illustrations, and tables from major publishers in new scholarly publications because of contracts signed by the MIT Libraries for use of journals on campus.
-If an MIT author wants to include a figure, illustration, or table from a journal published by Elsevier, IEEE, Sage, Springer, Taylor & Francis, or Wiley, it’s possible to do so without asking permission or paying any fee.
+If an MIT author wants to include a figure, illustration, or table from a journal published by the American Institute of Physics, Elsevier, IEEE, Sage, Springer, Taylor & Francis, or Wiley, it’s possible to do so without asking permission or paying any fee.

-Through the MIT Libraries’ contracts, for example, IEEE, Sage, Springer, Taylor and Francis, and Wiley give MIT authors the right “to use, with appropriate credit, figures, tables and brief excerpts … in the Authorized User’s own scientific, scholarly and educational works.”
+Through the MIT Libraries’ contracts, for example, the American Institute of Physics (AIP), IEEE, Sage, Springer, Taylor and Francis, and Wiley give MIT authors the right “to use, with appropriate credit, figures, tables and brief excerpts … in the Authorized User’s own scientific, scholarly and educational works.”

 Elsevier also allows authors similar rights.
 Authors can “incorporate a maximum of two (2) figures (including charts, tables, graphs and other images) from a journal article or book chapter or five (5) figures per journal volume … in academic works, research papers and scholarly publications and presentations … for non-commercial purposes.”